Visual Search | Wizard | Browse

 Range and Habitat

-Ross's Goose: Breeds on tundra in northeastern Mackenzie and on Southampton Island in Hudson Bay.
-Spends winters mainly in California, but now occurs in increasing numbers in the lower Mississippi Valley and on the east coast.
+Ross's Goose: Breeds on tundra in coastal regions of extreme northern Canada and on Southampton Island in the Hudson Bay.
+Spends winters in California and in increasing numbers in the lower Mississippi Valley, on the east coast, and along the Gulf Coast of Texas, Mexico, and the Yucatan Peninsula.
 Found in salt and freshwater marshes during winter.

 Breeding and Nesting